julenbhy/CCGrid2025-artifacts-Let-It-Unthread/wasi-threads-benchmarks/README.md

 ## pthread_create_RSS

-This benchmark creates multiple threads that remain active simultaneously using a barrier to measure the maximum resident set size in relation to the number of concurrently active threads.
+This benchmark creates multiple threads that remain active simultaneously using a barrier to measure the maximum resident set size (RSS) in relation to the number of concurrently active threads.